 Hypersexualization: Countering Exploitative Child Girl Images in the Media

-CONFERENCE PRESENTATIONS
+CONFERENCE PROCEEDING

 CURRENT WORK

-I work as the Strategic Initiatives Coordinator for the County of Annapolis, where I lead projects like our Poverty Reduction Strategy and support the work of the IDEA (Inclusion, Diversity, Equity, and Accessibility) committee.
-The current focus includes developing a county-wide action plan to address racism and hate.
-In addition, I am the part-time Project Coordinator for a five-year, multi-university initiative—led by St. Francis Xavier University—that explores Nature-Based Solutions to Climate Change.
-In this role, I manage financial reporting and ensure the project meets all the requirements under the Environment and Climate Change Canada (ECCC) funding agreement.
+I also serve as a part-time Project Coordinator for a five-year, multi-university initiative led by St. Francis Xavier University on Nature-Based Solutions to Climate Change.
+In this role, I manage financial reporting and ensure compliance with the Environment and Climate Change Canada (ECCC) funding agreement.

 REFLECTIONS